 If you want to define a global font for all controls in your application you can simply set the font to the

 .text style class.
-The Text shape in JavaFX contains this pseudo class by default and all nodes that render a text on screen use the Text shape internally.
+The Text shape in JavaFX contains this pseudo class by default and all nodes that render a text on the screen use the Text shape internally.
 Here is the css rule that will set the font for a complete application:

 Adding custom fonts

 In the examples “Arial” is used as the custom font.
 Normally you can assume that this font will be installed on a client system.
 But sometimes you want to use a custom font to create a unique UI.
-In the following example I want to use the Roboto font that is the official font of Googles Material Design.
+In the following example, I want to use the Roboto font that is the official font of Googles Material Design.
 Normally this font won’t be installed on a client system.
-So if you define the font by CSS and a customer will run the application without installing the specific font on the OS JavaFX will select a system font as fallback and the cool UI of the app is broken.
+So if you define the font by CSS and a customer will run the application without installing the specific font on the OS JavaFX will select a system font as a fallback and the cool UI of the app is broken.
 But thankfully there is a good solution for this problem.
 Since Java 8 JavaFX supports the

 Once this is done the font can be defined in CSS by using the